Stockholm International Peace Research Institute: Events and conferences

 Within the fields of study, SIPRI arranges numerous workshops, conferences, seminars and lectures, bringing together an all-encompassing spectrum of expertise to exchange views on relevant themes.
 Among these events, the largest are the Stockholm Forum on Peace and Development, the Stockholm Security Conference and SIPRI Lecture.

+In 2025, the Stockholm Forum on Peace and Development was held in a hybrid format, featuring a diverse range of sessions, including high-level policy debates, roundtables, workshops and fireside chats on the theme of 'The Future of Conflict Resolution and Peacebuilding'.
 The 2024 Stockholm Security Conference was held on the topic of 'Deterrence.
 Securing Europe, Managing the Dangers' and gathered over 100 global participants across thought-provoking panels.
-In 2024, Stockholm Forum on Peace and Development was held in a hybrid format, featuring a diverse range of sessions, including high-level policy debates, roundtables, workshops and fireside chats on the theme of 'On the Edge: Navigating a Changing World'.
-The 2022 SIPRI Lecture was held on the theme of 'Environment of Peace' and was delivered by HE Helen Clark, former Prime Minister of New Zealand and Administrator of the United Nations Development Programme.
+A 2022 SIPRI event held on the theme of 'Environment of Peace' was delivered by HE Helen Clark, former Prime Minister of New Zealand and Administrator of the United Nations Development Programme.

 Finances

 SIPRI's financial support is primarily drawn from governments and independent philanthropic organisations around the world.
 SIPRI also receives annual support from the Swedish government in the form of a core grant approved by the Swedish parliament.